joseph-woodward-form3/prometheus_best_practices/README.md

 # Prometheus Best Practices and Common Questions

-This is a list of best practices I've found as I've learned more and more about Prometheus.
+This is a list of best practices I've found and answers to questions I've frequently had as I've learned more and more about Prometheus.

 ## Metric Creation